Start a conversation

 To visit Sacsayhuaman you need the Cusco Tourist Ticket.
 This ticket costs 70 soles.
 In addition to Sacsayhuaman, it allows entry to Qenqo, Pucapucara and Tambomachay.
 There is no exclusive ticket to visit Sacsayhuaman.

 Another option is to contract the service of a ‘City Tour Cusco’.
 This service lasts half a day (5 hours).
-Includes a visit to the Cathedral, Sacsayhuaman, Qenqo, Pucapucara, Tambomachay and Pucapucara.
+Includes a visit to the Cathedral, Sacsayhuaman, Qenqo, Tambomachay and Pucapucara.

 Information about Sacsayhuaman: weather, hours and more